mtochs/Udacity/Data Analytics Nanodegree/P7 AB Testing/README.md

 #####Note: all "day" values are rounded up.

 A diverted percentage of 80% was used for this experiment.
-The experiment does not appear to be a huge factor to user satisfaction.
+The experiment does not appear to be a huge factor to user satisfaction or risk.
 Thus, we feel confident that diverting a higher number should not pose any significant impacts to Udacity.

+This experiment does not incorporate any sensitive information (e.g. financial or medical information).
+It does not pose any potential harm to users.
+At worst case, it's a minor inconvenience of having one more click to sign up.
+Thus, this experiment has low risk.

-Nevertheless, there could be issues with coding, etc.  So, we would not want to divert 100% in the event of a web coding bug that might reduce customer experience.
+There could be issues with coding, etc.  So, we would not want to divert 100% in the event of a web coding bug that might reduce customer experience.
 Diverting 80% seems reasonable since the data could be collected inside of a month.
 That would allow this experiment to be executed multiple times in a year if seasonality might be a factor for future experiments.

 ##Experiment Analysis
 ###Sanity Checks